False Bay: Winds

 The winds have a strong influence on the waves and water circulation and through it the sea surface temperature.
 The wind follows a characteristic pattern, which shifts in latitude with the seasons and follows the Rossby waves as they move eastwards over the southern ocean.
 A southwesterly wind follows the passage of a cold front as the anticyclone moves east and merges with the South Atlantic High, producing strong south-easterly winds.
-The high pressure cell moves further over the tip of Africa and splits off the South Atlantic high, with weakening south easterly winds, followed by a coastal low with north-westerly wind before the next cold front, bringing cool, wet westerly wind which passes around Table Mountain and converges as a northerly wind over the bay.
+The high pressure cell moves further over the tip of Africa and splits off the South Atlantic High, with weakening south easterly winds, followed by a coastal low with north-westerly wind before the next cold front, bringing cool, wet westerly wind which passes around Table Mountain and converges as a northerly wind over the bay.

-The South Atlantic high shifts latitude with the seasons, following the sun, and this causes a large variation in the wind pattern over the passage of the year.
+The South Atlantic High shifts latitude with the seasons, following the sun, and this causes a large variation in the wind pattern over the passage of the year.
 In summer it moves south and the south-easterly winds dominate, and on average are strongest during January and February.
 During winter the northward shift allows the fronts to extend further north with stronger north-westerly winds and more frequent and heavier rain.
 The winter winds tend to be strongest in June and are generally northwesterly.
 The transition periods are April and September.

+The El Niño–Southern Oscillation (ENSO) affects the winds and rainfall over this region.
+Sea surface temperatures off the west and south coasts of South Africa are affected by ENSO via changes in surface wind strength.
+During El Niño the south-easterly winds driving upwelling are weaker which results in warmer coastal waters than normal, while during La Niña the same winds are stronger and cause colder coastal waters.
+These effects on the winds are part of large scale influences on the tropical Atlantic and the South Atlantic High-pressure system, and changes to the pattern of westerly winds further south.
+There are other influences not known to be related to ENSO of similar importance.
+Some ENSO events do not lead to the expected changes.

 Local variations in wind direction and strength are caused by interaction with the mountains on both sides of the bay.
 South-easterly winds are accelerated northwest of Cape Hangklip, and a distinct wind shadow can develop in the lee of the Kogelberg mountain.
 Northwesterly winds accelerate over Table Mountain and approach the bay from varying directions depending on the local topography.
 Temperature differences between land and water can also produce diurnal variations of wind speed and direction, particularly in summer.

+Eastward-moving atmospheric Rossby waves move across the area at 3 to 20 day intervals, mostly in winter from May to September, and the subtropical ridge is replaced by coastal lows followed by northwesterly winds and frontal troughs that bring rain, stormy winds and seas, onshore transport and downwelling on the eastern shores, and mixing.